Pulgasari/zugriff/apps/files/README.md

 is the “grant a folder as root” sketch; granting write is a later step.

 ## how it's built

-This is an *app*, not a *tool*: it draws its own chrome and brings its own css (`app.css` over `apps/base.css`), instead of the tools' `Shell` and `shared/css/index.css`.
-It still shares the theme tokens, the import map, the aufbau runtime and the service worker with the rest of zugriff.

 The browsing surface itself is the shared [`FileExplorer`](./../../shared/js/components/FileExplorer.js) component.
 This